ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

 ```

 <br>
-4. Now inside our update function, we are going to clamp the balls velocity.
-We can do this by referring to our paddlespeed inside of an if condition, and changing the balls behavior if it gets to fast.
+4. Inside our update function, clamp the balls velocity.
+Do this by referring to our paddlespeed inside of an if condition, and changing the balls behavior if it gets to fast or slow.
 By setting both these traits - we lock the ball into moving at one speed- perfect!

 ``` JS title="game.js" linenums="1" hl_lines="15-17 19-21"